Valchy/vadam-chain/README.md

 **Note:** Ensure that Python version 3.8 or higher is installed when running this code locally.

+## Before you start

+1. Create an virtual environment by running `python -m venv .venv`
+2. Activate it bu running `source .venv/Scripts/activate`
+3. Download required packages with `pip install -r requirements.txt`
+4. If you need to deactivate the virtual environment run `deactivate`

 ## Documentation

 -   [IPv8 Documentation](https://py-ipv8.readthedocs.io/en/latest/index.html)